Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 /people/janet-taiwo/ - Grace Normoyle

-Grace joined Streathers as a paralegal in August 2023.
+Grace joined Streathers as a paralegal in August 2023 and is now a trainee solicitor with the firm.
 Prior to joining Streathers, Grace graduated from Sheffield Hallam University with a first class honours degree in Law.
-She then went on to complete the Legal Practice Course at the University of Law.
-Grace is based at our Highg...
+She then went on to complete the Legal Practice Course at the Universi...

 /people/grace-normoyle/ - Victoria Kernahan